Schedule a Speaker for Your Next Event

 Mike holds a Ph.D. in organic chemistry from the University of Utah where he specialized in oxidative lesions in DNA and RNA.

-Executive Director, Lawrence Campus and Community Relations
+Vice President of the Lawrence Campus & Community Relations

 She joined Northern Essex in 2003 as a faculty member of the Natural Sciences Department.
 She taught Nutrition, Human Biology, and Anatomy & Physiology before becoming the coordinator of the Applied Sciences Associate Degree of Science in Lab Science Program which welcomed its first class in the fall of 2009.